squeakycleanfreshie-cloud/Survive-Website/README.md

 ## AI Usage

-This project was built step-by-step with Claude (Anthropic).
 The following was AI-assisted:

 - **Infinite scrolling carousel**

-All pixel art images were created by the author.
+All pixel art images were created by @goboshow.